-A 16 & 17 year old Lucian, finding an excuse to be in London during the summer holidays, laboured on building sites in Kingscross and Islington.
-Scrawny but bold, he introduced himself to the developer, surrounded by his entourage of suits, on the his monthly site visit.
-6 years later, creased business card in hand, a history masters in Edinburgh concluding and a lunch later Lucian was employed by the same developer.
+A 16 & 17 year old Lucian, finding an excuse to be in London during the summer holidays, laboured on building sites in Kingscross and Angel.
+Scrawny but bold, he introduced himself to the developer, surrounded by his entourage of suits, on his monthly site visit.
+5 years later, creased business card in hand, a history masters in Edinburgh concluding and a lunch later Lucian was employed by the same developer.

 Aged 27 Lucian was a land & development director at the Berkeley Group with 6am meetings with the late Tony Pidgley and leading a stellar land & development team.
 Amidst the tense months of the Financial Crisis fall-out, one October morning, Lucian swopped his suit for a hoodie.
 To the bafflement of many, he joined a line of 18 years olds to matriculate on a Part I Architecture degree.